Our vision is a healthy, resilient watershed where people, wildlife and habitat thrive.

 The Oldman Watershed Council has developed a set of goals outlining an iterative process to understand, inform and engage residents in the watershed while seeking out and achieving key environmental outcomes.

-The goals outlined speak to what the organization wishes to achieve in the long term.
-They describe a preferred future and a desirable change to the existing situation.
-The council intends that there be no further net negative impact from development, and watershed quality and functionality are maintained for the future.
+The goals outline a long-term vision in clear, achievable steps.
+Overall, cumulative effects must be minimized and more conscious decisions made about development so that watershed quality and functionality are maintained for the future.
 A healthy watershed benefits all of us.
 It is the key to a vibrant economy, enables society to maintain a high standard of living, and ensures a healthy aquatic ecosystem with good water quality, healthy riparian vegetation and fish habitat, healthy river flows, and functional wetlands and aquifers.

-There are areas to improve upon and it is agreed by most that a balance between economic development and environmental preservation is priority in managing the watershed.
+There are many areas to improve, and it is agreed by most that a careful path that supports economic development and environmental preservation takes precedence in managing the watershed.

 Our five long-term overarching goals are: